The Most Epic Ski Trips Within 2 Hours of Denver

 Best for: High elevation skiing, steep runs, a separate beginner area

 Loveland doesn’t always get the love it deserves, despite being the biggest and best value ski area near Denver (and receiving more snowfall than swankier nearby resorts).
-Situated on the slopes of the Continental Divide, Loveland’s terrain ranks among the highest anywhere -- the base sits at 10,800 feet, with hiking access (and free snowcat rides) to the ridgeline above 13,000 feet.
+Situated on the slopes of the Continental Divide, Loveland’s terrain ranks among the highest anywhere—the base sits at 10,800 feet, with hiking access (and free snowcat rides) to the ridgeline above 13,000 feet.
 Of the area’s 94 trails, most measure on the steep side, but beginners can rejoice in an entirely separate area (Loveland Valley) designed exclusively for learning.
-The ski school offers private and group lessons for all skill levels, gear rentals range from state-of-the-art demos to jackets, pants, goggles and gloves.
+The ski school is currently offering private lessons for all skill levels, and gear rentals range from state-of-the-art demos to jackets, pants, goggles, and gloves.

 Distance from airport: 88 miles (1-hour 30-minute drive)